holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 #### 4.5.2 Breakdown from Unconstitutional Behavior

-The Facilitator of a Circle may declare a Process Breakdown within that Circle or one of its Sub-Circles upon discovering a pattern of behavior or outputs within the Sub-Circle that conflict with the rules of this Constitution.
-However, if that Facilitator is also the Lead Link or Facilitator of a Sub-Circle, then for that Sub-Circle the Secretary or Rep Link of its Super-Circle may also make this declaration.
+The Facilitator or Secretary of a Circle may declare a Process Breakdown within that Circle or one of its Sub-Circles upon discovering a pattern of behavior or outputs that conflicts with the rules of this Constitution.

 #### 4.5.3 Process Restoration